Tripp808/Group-4-Water-Quality-Project/README.md

 4. **Aime Magnifique NDAYISHIMIYE**
    - **Email**: [a.ndayishim@alustudent.com](mailto:a.ndayishim@alustudent.com)
-   - **Role**: Data Cleaning and Preprocessing.
+   - **Role**: Vanilla Model Implementation
-   - **Contribution**: Aime focused on data cleaning and preprocessing tasks, ensuring that all irrelevant data points were removed and missing values were handled, making the data more suitable for modeling.
+   - **Contribution**:  Aime primarily focused on building and fine-tuning the vanilla model, which served as the baseline for comparison against other models.
+He also contributed to initial data handling tasks, helping prepare the dataset for modeling by performing basic cleaning and preprocessing steps.

 ## Summary of the Implementation Process